Gfycat: History

 Founded in 2013 in Edmonton, Canada, Gfycat was among the first web services to offer video encoding of GIFs.
-It was incorporated in the United States in 2015 and has since raised $12 million in seed funding.
+It was incorporated in the United States in 2015, and raised $10 million in a 2016 seed funding round.

-Currently, Gfycat offers a web platform for uploading and hosting short video content, as well as an iMessage app, an Android app, and the GIF Brewery macOS application for GIF and video creation.
-It also has integrations with Reddit, the messaging app Tango, Microsoft Outlook, Skype, and WordPress, among others.
+Gfycat offered a web platform for uploading and hosting short video content, as well as an iMessage app, an Android app, and the GIF Brewery macOS application for GIF and video creation.
+It also had integrations with Reddit, the messaging app Tango, Microsoft Outlook, Skype, and WordPress, among others.
 It was a finalist for the 2016 Advertising Age Creativity Awards in the "Startup to Watch" category.

-Gfycat currently ranks within the top 57 websites in the U.S by traffic, with over 130 million monthly active users in 2017.
-Its users are primarily concentrated in English-speaking countries, with a significant foothold in Europe and Latin America.
-It supports sixteen languages, including English, French, Spanish, Russian, Ukrainian, Japanese, Chinese (traditional and simplified), Korean, and Arabic.
-Users fall primarily in the 18-35 age range.
+In 2016, Gfycat ranked within the top 57 websites in the U.S by traffic, with over 130 million monthly active users in 2017.
+Its users were primarily concentrated in English-speaking countries, with a significant foothold in Europe and Latin America.
+It supported sixteen languages, including English, French, Spanish, Russian, Ukrainian, Japanese, Chinese (traditional and simplified), Korean, and Arabic.
+Users fell primarily in the 18-35 age range.

-Gfycat has offices in Edmonton, Alberta and Palo Alto, California.
+Gfycat had offices in Edmonton, Alberta and Palo Alto, California.

 In 2018 Gfycat had an alleged data breach; an estimated 8 million accounts were compromised, and its database was put for sale on the Dream Market.

 In December 2019, Gfycat started redgifs.com for adult content.
-On May 12, 2020, Gfycat banned the adult content completely.
-All the adult content was moved to Redgifs.com and Redgifs was acquired by a new company.
-As of 2021, short links made before the separation may be resolved by and hosted on redgifs.

-Gfycat is currently owned by Snapchat.
+In May 2020, Gfycat was acquired by Snap Inc, parent company of Snapchat.
+On May 12, 2020, Gfycat banned adult content completely.

+On May 18, 2023 the TLS certificate for gfycat.com expired.
+Problems with uploading had been reported for months prior to the certificate's expiration, with a lack of response from the company's support.
+On May 22, the TLS certificate was renewed, with a Snap Inc. spokesperson describing it as a "temporary issue", though problems with uploading to the site remained.

+On June 30, 2023, Gfycat announced it would discontinue service on September 1, 2023.
+On September 1, 2023, the website was taken down.